 How do you handle a long list of defects in your project?
 You don't.
-If it is not worth fixing a defect right now, it’s not likely that we will find the time to do it later.
-Also, it becomes more and more difficult over time to correct the defect, so it is cheaper to solve it now.
 Kirill Klimov explains why you should solve defects right away, or state that you will not solve them.
+2

-Gal Zellermayer describes the 0 bugs policy, a process for handling bugs that is based upon 1 rule: whenever you encounter a new bug, you should either fix that bug, or close it as "won't fix" and don't think about it again.
+Gal Zellermayer describes a process for handling bugs based upon 1 rule: whenever you encounter a new bug, you should either fix that bug, or close it as "won't fix" and don't think about it again.
+2

-One of the most overlooked but important areas of software development is quality.
-It often is not considered or even discussed during the early planning stages of all development projects, but it’s almost always the ultimate criteria for when a product is ready to ship or deploy.
+Quality is one of the most overlooked areas of the software development process.
 This article will explore how to measure quality and minimize the factors that negatively impact software reliability.

 Hot-fix redeployment is a waste at best, and often a source of further regression, Adam discusses some ready-to-use techniques that helped he and his team reduce the frequency of hot-fixing.
 2